-Some of the traditional medicines in some societies use animal body parts such as rhino horn, tiger bones, and bear bile despite the fact that they have no scientific basis for their medicinal attributes.
-Likewise, wildlife products such as ivory and animal hides are culturally prized to signify wealth, rank, or religious office in certain cultures (Alves et al., 2021).
-Demand is elicited by the cultural value that is associated with such products, thus the presence of such markets for such products with legal and ethical issues.
-Ownership of such exotic animals or wildlife products is normally a status symbol, which elicits the illegal trade and a vicious cycle of luxury goods demand generated from endangered species (Duffy, 2022).
+Some traditional medicines in certain societies utilise animal body parts, such as rhino horn, tiger bones, and bear bile, despite the lack of scientific basis for their medicinal properties.
+Likewise, wildlife products such as ivory and animal hides are culturally prized in certain cultures to signify wealth, rank, or a religious office (Alves et al., 2021).
+Demand is elicited by the cultural value associated with such products, which is reflected in the presence of markets for these products that often raise legal and ethical issues.
+Ownership of such exotic animals or wildlife products is often a status symbol, which fuels the illegal trade and perpetuates a vicious cycle of luxury goods demand driven by endangered species (Duffy, 2022).

-Social peer pressure could drive demand for wildlife products and exotic animals by wealthy and domestic populations (Thomas‐Walters et al., 2021).
+Social peer pressure may drive demand for wildlife products and exotic animals among wealthy and domestic populations (Thomas-Walters et al., 2021).
 Wildlife trafficking and poaching are also conditioned in some areas as a livelihood or as a cultural practice, which leads to desensitisation of the culture and ignorance about its harmful impact.

-The majority of individuals are unaware of the catastrophic ecological, environmental and moral fallout that is a direct result of wildlife trade conducted in an illegal manner (Marcet, 2021).
+The majority of individuals are unaware of the catastrophic ecological, environmental, and moral fallout that is a direct result of wildlife trade conducted illegally (Marcet, 2021).
 Consumers do not realise that the buying of wildlife products contributes to extinction and habitat destruction.
 Even the poachers and traffickers do not comprehend the long-term effects.
-Some others believe that the trade is sustainable due to the availability of the products and protection when consumed (Duffy, 2022).
+Some others believe that the trade is sustainable due to the availability of the products and the protection they offer when consumed (Duffy, 2022).
 Lack of information drives demand.
-Insufficient adequate public information campaigns in most states impede common recognition of adverse impacts on biodiversity, conservation and native populations, facilitating the continuation of the trade (Rianzar & Kusuma, 2025).
+Inadequate public information campaigns in most states hinder widespread recognition of the adverse impacts on biodiversity, conservation, and native populations, thereby facilitating the continuation of the trade (Rianzar & Kusuma, 2025).

 5.2 Economic Factors Driving Global Demand

 In the majority of poor or rural societies, limited opportunities for earnings force people towards wildlife poaching as a survival strategy.
-Poaching, even though it is illegal, is seen as an acceptable way of keeping families in the face of poverty (Lyakurwa et al., 2024).
+Poaching, despite being illegal, is often seen as an acceptable means of supporting families in the face of poverty (Lyakurwa et al., 2024).
 Economic inequalities also expand this issue, with individuals turning to the illegal wildlife trade to prevent economic hardship (Liew et al., 2021).
-Where there are few jobs available, low mobility and fewer opportunities for education, wildlife trade offers a viable alternative.
-Lacking social security nets, governmental support and community conservation plans, this black-market operations gain legitimacy and socially become acceptable.
+Where there are few job opportunities, low mobility, and limited educational prospects, the wildlife trade presents a viable alternative.
+Lacking social safety nets, governmental support, and community conservation plans, these black-market operations gain legitimacy and become socially acceptable.

-Illegal wildlife trade is highly lucrative, and wildlife products fetch good revenues on the black market (Van Uhm, 2021).
-Materials such as ivory from elephants, rhino horn, tiger and pangolin scales can be easily recouped with good prices, particularly where the demand for such materials is strong.
-Revenues gained from trade in such goods also outweigh other illegal trade ventures, and it is therefore an attractive venture to criminals and poachers (Sullivan, 2021).
-Rhino horn is more costly per kilogram than gold and thus a very lucrative product for traffickers.
+The illegal wildlife trade is highly lucrative, and wildlife products generate substantial revenues on the black market (Van Uhm, 2021).
+Materials such as ivory from elephants, rhino horn, tiger and pangolin scales can be easily recouped at good prices, particularly where the demand for such materials is strong.
+Revenues gained from trade in such goods also outweigh other illegal trade ventures, and it is, therefore, an attractive venture to criminals and poachers (Sullivan, 2021).
+Rhino horn is more expensive per kilogram than gold and, thus, a highly lucrative product for traffickers.

-5.3 Globalisation and Its Link to Corruption
+5.3 Globalisation and its Link to Corruption